Saturday, December 15, 2007

 No Wet, No Fun

+and it was breathtaking.
+I can't even express how awe inspiring the falls are.
+Just the force of the water rushing down is amazing.
+The weather couldn't have been more perfect the day we went to the falls; sunny, clear, and just slightly cool.
 First we went to the area called Cave of the Winds, where they give you ponchos and water shoes to wear, then take you in an elevator down to the base of the falls.
 All I can say is wow, did we get wet.
 They have a Hurricane Deck (or Hurricn' for those of you Southern folk) where you are practically standing underneath the falls.
 We also rode the Maid of the Mist boat right up to the base of the falls.
 You definitely need to click on the link below and look at more pictures.

 Saturday, September 15, 2007